 A strategic operation-a series of operations linked by a common purpose and organization is the highest form of operational art in the Russian military.
-Its objectives are strategic, and form a bridge between operational actions and the goals of Russian military strategy.
+Its objectives are strategic and form a bridge between operational actions and the goals of Russian military strategy.
 These operations are intended to achieve military-political goals, representing defining constructs within Russian military strategy as it is applied.
-To better discuss the subject of strategic operations, it would be helpful to establish some key terms of reference, and attain an applied understanding of the Russian military lexicon, which is commonly used to describe operational concepts.
+To better discuss the subject of strategic operations, it would be helpful to establish some key terms of reference and attain an applied understanding of the Russian military lexicon, which is commonly used to describe operational concepts.

-Figure 5 shows the structure of the Russian Federation (RF) armed forces: There are three branches (vid)-the Ground Forces, the Navy, and the Aerospace Forces; and two independent arms (rod)-the Strategic Rocket Forces, and the Airborne Troops.
-There are also troops not included in the regular branches of the armed forces-the Special Operations Forces, and the Material Technical Support system (the rear).
+Figure 5 shows the structure of the RF armed forces: There are three branches (vid)-the ground forces, the Navy, and the Aerospace Forces; and two independent arms (rod)-the Strategic Rocket Forces, and the Airborne Troops.
+There are also troops not included in the regular branches of the armed forces-the special operations forces, and the Material Technical Support system (the rear).

 Russian formations and units can be seen as separated into five levels of echelonment.
 Tactical formations are divisions and brigades, generally operating within a range of 0-100 km.
 Operational-tactical formations are less common, usually Army Corps, most of which are assigned to fleets.
-These operate at greater depth towards 500km.
-Armies are operational level formations, the hubs of the Russian military system to which tactical units are assigned, operating at 500-1500km.
-Fleets are operational, but also work as a strategic-operational formation, i.e. at a higher level.
-Though typically at this level one can find Joint Strategic Commands, which govern entire strategic directions at ranges of thousands of kilometers.
-National level authority has control of strategic and global level matters beyond specified theaters.
+These operate at greater depth towards 500 km.
+Armies are operational-level formations, the hubs of the Russian military system to which tactical units are assigned, operating at 500-1500 km.
+Fleets are operational but also work as a strategic-operational formation, i.e., at a higher level.
+Though typically at this level Joint Strategic Commands (JSCs) can be found that govern entire strategic directions at ranges of thousands of kilometers.
+National-level authority has control of strategic and global level matters beyond specified theaters.

 Figure 5.
-Structure of the RF Armed Forces
+Structure of the RF armed forces

-Source: Adapted by CNA from Charles Bartles and Lester Grau, The Russian Way of War, Foreign Military Studies Office.
-2016, p.27
+Source: Adapted by CNA from Charles Bartles and Lester Grau, The Russian Way of War, Foreign Military Studies Office, 2016, p.
+27.

 Geographically, Russian military planning is oriented around five strategic directions: Western, Southwestern, Central Asian, Eastern, and Arctic.
-Each of these directions is the responsibility of a Joint Strategic Command (JSC) headquarters, four of which are based on military districts and the fifth on the Northern Fleet.
-Each district is led by a JSC, which is responsible for housing the forces, and retains operational-level control of most of the units in wartime.
+Each of these directions is the responsibility of a JSC headquarters, four of which are based on military districts and the fifth on the Northern Fleet.
+Each district is led by a JSC, which is responsible for housing the forces and retains operational-level control of most of the units in wartime.
 The command is responsible for a "strategic direction," which consists of operational directions that further subdivide an area of responsibility.
-The Joint Strategic Command essentially runs the fight, takes in units from other military districts, and assigns tactical units as necessary to operational-level formations, which are armies, fleets, and air and air defense armies.
+The JSC essentially runs the fight, takes in units from other military districts, and assigns tactical units as necessary to operational-level formations, which are armies, fleets, and air and air defense armies.
 The JSC controls most of the capabilities housed inside its respective military district, except the Strategic Rocket Forces (RVSN), Airborne Troops (VDV), Long-Range Aviation (LRA), Military Transport Aviation (VTA), or special purpose units (SPN).
 These units may be attached to regular formations or perform independent missions as deemed necessary by the General Staff.

-Figure 6 shows the Joint Strategic Commands and their respective military districts.
+Figure 6 shows the JSCs and their respective military districts.

 Figure 6.
-Map of military districts and their respective Joint Strategic Commands
+Map of JSCs and their respective military districts